 JENNY is the director and founder of CCDC.
 She has been teaching and choreographing both at private studios and in the public school system in the Coastal Bend for over a decade.
 Her effervescent personality and leadership qualities have kept her a favorite instructor while her commanding stage presence has kept her in demand as a performer.
 For the past several years she has taught classes in hip hop, lyrical, jazz, jazz funk, heels, drill team (pom, kick, military, field), stretch & strengthen, and contemporary while acting as assistant director and choreographer to a nationally recognized pre-professional company.
-She has worked with recording artists La Conquista, El Dusty, IAM, Master Blaster Sound System, Boogat, New Kids on the Block, Jenna Klein, Angel Castillo, Meta, and Paula DeAnda in both live performances and music videos.
+She has worked with recording artists La Conquista, El Dusty, IAM, Master Blaster Sound System, Boogat, New Kids on the Block, Jenna Klein, Angel Castillo, Meta, Sword Collector, and Paula DeAnda in both live performances and music videos.
 She toured the West Coast with rapper Silmeon before settling in LA for a short period to receive further training and experience.
 She also choreographed 2 of his music videos, including local favorite "Wiggle Jiggle" and is in constant demand as a choreographer for other area recording artists and performers.
 Her choreography and dancers have yearly been ranked and recognized both regionally and nationally at competitions and conventions including NYCDA, JUMP, NUVO, Showstopper, and several others (CLICK HERE for Jenny Espino's choreography reel).
 Always the student, she has taken master classes from Mia Michaels, Mandy Moore, Tyce Diorio, Brian Friedman, Phil Wright, Misha Gabriel, Bobby Newberry, Travis Wall, Denise Wall, Andrew Winghart, Nick Lazzarini, Tessandra Chavez, Dana Wilson, Tina Caspary, Jason Parsons, Kenny Wormald, Dana Foglia, and countless other brilliant artists.
 Following the pedagogical principles of Paulo Freire, she encourages her students to become "co-creators" of both knowledge and movement.
 When she is not teaching, she is organizing in the community and public speaking.
 Jenny has spoken at conferences, forums, and events all over the state of Texas and country.
 She has helped form numerous community organizations including Tacos Not Bombs, a food sharing organization that now feeds hundreds of people weekly.
 She is thoroughly dedicated to improving conditions locally and internationally and sees advancing the arts and fostering an appreciation of dance as central to that mission.

 “For apart from inquiry, apart from the praxis, individuals cannot be truly human.
 Knowledge emerges only through invention and re-invention, through the restless, impatient, continuing, hopeful inquiry human beings pursue in the world, with the world, and with each other.”